ENGL 1110: RHETORIC AND COMPOSITION

 Satisfactory completion of the writing sequence is one of the requirements of the Liberal Arts Program of Anderson University for all baccalaureate degree students, and this course applies to the “Use of the English Language” area in Part V of the liberal arts curriculum.
 This requirement stipulates that you must pass ENGL 1110 with a grade of C- or better before you can proceed to the final writing course of the sequence.
 Therefore, should your final grade be a D+ or lower, you will be required to repeat ENGL 1110.
 Some majors may require a C.

 - Short writing assignments and quizzes.

-- At least five essays, one of which will be an argument, written through multiple drafts according to your instructor's written policy, submitted within the assigned time frame.
-Some instructors may elect to require complete revision of a previous essay, in lieu of essay number five.
-To receive a passing grade in ENGL 1110, you must submit all of the major writing assignments.
+- At least four essays, one of which will be an argument, written through multiple drafts according to your instructor's written policy, submitted within the assigned time frame, in the format determined by your instructor.
+To receive a passing grade in the course, you must submit all of the major writing assignments.
 (Late penalties will be determined by each instructor's written policy.)

-- Preliminary assignments and drafts leading to the five major papers.
+- Preliminary assignments and drafts leading to the major papers.
 (A paper will not be accepted unless you complete all steps in the writing process, as assigned.)

-Your final grade will be determined by an average of seven grades: five essay grades (75% percent of final grade), a final exam grade (10% of final grade), and a combined journal/quiz/homework/class participation grade (15% of final grade).
+Your final grade will be determined by an average of seven grades: at least four essay grades, a final exam grade, and a combined journal/quiz/homework/class participation grade.